shinobistack/gokakashi/README.md

 &nbsp;

 gokakashi is a security platform to help ship secure software.

-## Motivation 🔥
+It aims to

+- Centralized: You need one place to understand your security posture.
 - Be vendor-agnostic and open(-sourced).
-- Centralized: You need one place to understand your security posture.
 - Help teams adopt industry standards like [SLSA](https://slsa.dev/).
-- Educate: Security is not an afterthought.
-- Any team, any size.
+- For any team of any size.

 ## Features 🎁